 Ambalama is small, compact, impossibly romantic and ideally situated for exploring the area – the famous village of Casares is a short walk away; the historic ‘white towns’ of Gaucin, Cortes de La Frontera and Ronda are close by; the buzzy hubs of Marbella, Estepona and Soto Grande are also a short drive away; the hill walking is superb, especially in Spring when all the wildflowers are out in abundance; there are golf courses and fine restaurants galore; and there are plenty of beaches down the hill.

 Facilities / Facts:

-Overhead fans in both bedrooms, sitting room and dining room
+Overhead fans in all bedrooms, sitting room and dining room

 Gas hob with electric oven

 Bathtubs with overhead rain showers and ‘telephone’ showers

 Unheated, swimming pool – shallow end 3ft, deep end 6ft”